Taifa of Granada: Origins and establishment

 The Zirids were a Sanhaja Berber clan from the central Maghreb (present-day Algeria), who served the Fatimid Caliphate and created a dynasty that thereafter ruled parts of North Africa on their behalf.
 The dynasty was founded by Ziri ibn Manad, who was succeeded by his son Buluggin after 971, ruling from Kairouan in Ifriqiya (present-day Tunisia).
 In 999, many of Buluggin's brothers, including Zawi ibn Ziri, rebelled against his grandson, Badis ibn al-Mansur, due to their exclusion from power by Buluggin and his descendants.
 The rebels, based in 'Ashir, were defeated in battle and most of the brothers were killed except for Zawi.
-Zawi led the remaining rebels westwards and sought new opportunity in al-Andalus under the Umayyads Caliphs of Cordoba, the former enemies of the Fatimids and Zirids.
+Zawi led the remaining rebels westwards and sought new opportunity in al-Andalus under the Umayyad Caliphs of Córdoba, the former enemies of the Fatimids and Zirids.
 The hajib of Caliph Hisham II (r.
 976–1009) and de facto ruler of the Caliphate of Córdoba at the time, Ibn Abi ʿAmir al-Mansur (also known as Almanzor), initially refused to allow Zawi's immigration to al-Andalus, believing his reputation as a troublemaker.
 However, his son and successor, 'Abd al-Malik al-Muẓaffar (r.
-1002–1008), seeking able military commanders, granted Zawi and his followers permission to come to Cordoba, where they subsequently became an important part of al-Muzaffar's army.
-The new Zirid arrivals were probably accompanied by their families from North Africa.
+1002–1008), seeking able military commanders, granted Zawi and his followers permission to come to Córdoba, where they subsequently became an important part of al-Muzaffar's army.
+The new Zirid arrivals were probably also accompanied by their families from North Africa.

-The Caliphate of Córdoba fragmented after 1008, a period known as the fitna of al-Andalus.
+The Caliphate of Córdoba fragmented after 1008 during a period known as the fitna of al-Andalus.
 Zawi initially played a role, along with other Berber factions, in the siege of Córdoba between 1010 and 1013.
-By the end of the siege they succeeded in installing their own puppet caliph in Córdoba, Sulayman al-Musta'in, but by this point Zawi and other factions probably understood that the dominance of Córdoba was at an end and sought political fortunes elsewhere in al-Andalus.
+By the end of the siege they succeeded in installing their own puppet caliph in Córdoba, Sulayman al-Musta'in, but by this point Zawi and other factions probably understood that the dominance of Córdoba was at an end and they sought political fortunes elsewhere in al-Andalus.
 The new caliph granted Zawi and his faction the kūra (province) of Ilbira (or Elvira) to settle in 1013.
 According to the narrative provided by the later memoirs of Abdallah ibn Buluggin (the last Zirid king of Granada), the Zirids settled there at the request of the local population who sought protection from outside attackers but were unable to organize themselves.
-Historian Hugh Kennedy notes that while Abdallah's memoirs seek to legitimize Zirid rule, this narrative is also plausible given the situation of al-Andalus at the time and the similar stories of other Andalusi cities inviting new rulers to protect them during the Taifas period.
+Historian Hugh Kennedy notes that while Abdallah's memoirs seek to legitimize Zirid rule, this narrative is plausible when considering the situation of al-Andalus at the time and the similar stories of other Andalusi cities inviting new rulers to protect them during the Taifas period.
 Soon after settling in the area, Zawi moved his capital from Madinat Ilbira (a site near modern Atarfe) to the more defensible Granada (Gharnāṭa) nearby.
 Granada had been hitherto a small settlement on the right bank of the Darro river, and Zawi's move to this location resulted in the foundation of a new city and an independent polity that lasted 77 years.